wpilibsuite/frc-docs/source/index.rst

    ^^^

-   Please read through the Zero-to-Robot tutorial!
-This will guide you through preparation, building and programming a basic robot!
+   The Zero-to-Robot tutorial will guide you through preparation, building and programming a basic robot!

    +++